Leo Fender

 In 1959 new buildings were added, while in 1960 2000 m² extra floor space was added.

-Because Leo Fender was the first, acoustic- and electric guitars produced by Course Link, he became the nickname “Henry Ford of the guitar”.
+Because Leo Fender was the first to mass-produce guitars on an assembly line, he earned the nickname “Henry Ford of the guitar”.

 Initially, Leo Fender was the chief technician, administrator, and sole owner of the entire business.
 Two of his assistants, Freddie Tavares and George Fullerton were not only skilled technicians and musicians but also made a significant contribution to Fender’s global popularity.
 Note to mention music like Rex Gallion and Bill Carson who contributed a not insignificant part to the development.